canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

 sudo k8s bootstrap
 ```

-Canonical Kubernetes allows you to create two types of nodes: control plane and
+{{product}} allows you to create two types of nodes: control plane and
 worker nodes.
 In this example, we're creating a worker node.

 Generate the token required for the worker node to join the cluster by executing